 If you are looking to optimize a webpage and increase the volume of traffic being generated, then you should consider search engine optimization (SEO).
 Keywords and backlinks are essential to SEO and go hand in hand with great content.
 This takes time though and is a more long-term play and can take months before you start seeing positive results.

 Am I measuring my success?

-With the rise of digital marketing there is no excuse for not tracking your success or marketing analytics, though 74% of marketers say they can’t measure how their efforts impact their business.
+With the rise of digital marketing, there is no excuse for not tracking your success or marketing analytics, though 74% of marketers say they can’t measure how their efforts impact their business.
 Comparing certain time periods to one another in tools like Google Analytics can provide insights on trends and allow you to make adjustments as needed.
-Using analytics can also give you insight to your status quo which can help you set goals and expectations for the future.
+Using analytics can also give you insights into your status quo which can help you set goals and expectations for the future.
 Tracking analytics on social media can show trends and help you shape your strategy.

 Now that you have asked yourself these important questions you can be on your way to digital marketing success!

-Charissa is an intern on the social media team at RDW who has a passion for marketing!
-She is studying Business Management at Johnson & Wales University where she plans to obtain her masters degree.
+Charissa is a former social media intern at RDW who has a passion for marketing!
 When she isn’t creating content you can find her on a nature walk, taking pictures for Instagram, or playing baseball!